skellis46/embodied-camera/embodied-camera-application-proposal.md

 # edit bin

+"to what extent are our experiences, and consequently the very knowledge by which we live, predetermined or prescribed by the technology itself?"[@kolcio_somatic_2005 p.110] -- proposal is to imagine and examine other relationships with this technology.
+To expand the possibilities of our relationship.

+"heightened awareness of the context, coupled with accountability in action, can be felt as a ‘connection’ to the world."[@kolcio_somatic_2005 p.106]
+State that inside out, opposite of outside in of smartphone (through vision)

+By being drawn _away from our bodies_ the project proposes

+problem: something about changing nature of movement and postural experiences. to understand or assay changes at the intersection of devices as camera-objects and our bodies that are built for movement.

+>This split does not simply separate our bodies from our minds and favor mind over body ... [it] removes us from the experience of our bodies and dis- connects us from our own inner proprioceptive signals as well as from our somas and living processes ... there is an active obsession with the body as an objective mechanical entity.
+As a result we are often numbed to the awareness of internal body messages and the power of our connected selves.[Green, in @kolcio_somatic_2005 p.111]

 - not out of fear (Kolcio, p.109), not because threatened, or wanting to limit the smartphone. but out of sheer curiosity --

 >I really like this reference to stillness in your abstract – but oddly it does not seem to me to be taken through in your research design.
 It is probably just the way I read it, the research design seems to be about moving bodies. -- CW